Feo's Stuff HORROR / THRILLER

 Ratings: USA: PG-13

-When you've been reviewing movies for a while you learn a few things.
 You learn not to bring your cell phone to press screenings because they'll confiscate it so you don't secretly film the film and spread it around the internet (which seemed silly until I bought a Treo 600 and realized I could do just that).
-You also learn that when a movie either doesn't have press screenings or has them the day before the film opens, that that's a bad sign.
+You also learn that when a movie either doesn't have press screenings or has them the day before the film opens, that's a bad sign.
 It means the studio thinks the film is bad and doesn't want any advance reviews to kill the weekend box office.
 So when I got invited to a screening the day before Alien vs. Predator opened, I was nervous.

 The story opens with a Weyland Industries satellite in orbit (Weyland Industries, of course, is destined to become the Weyland-Yutani Corporation, better known as "the Company" in all the ALIEN movies).
 The satellite reports an odd heat signature near Antarctica.